• Skip to primary navigation

 Instructions

 • In a medium bowl, whisk together flour, baking soda, salt, orange zest and cinnamon.
-Set aside.
+Set aside for later.

-• Using a stand mixer with the paddle attachment, begin creaming the vegetable shorting, granulated sugar and brown sugar until light and fluffy (2 - 3 minutes on medium speed).
-Scrape the bowl as needed.
+• Using a stand mixer with the paddle attachment, begin mixing vegetable shorting, granulated sugar and brown sugar until light and fluffy (2 - 3 minutes on medium speed).
+Scrape down sides of bowl as needed.
 Note: a hand mixer may also be used.

-• Add the orange juice and egg to the mixing bowl.
-Mix on medium speed until combined, scraping the bowl as needed.
+• Add orange juice and egg to the mixing bowl.
+Mix on medium speed until combined.
+Scrape down sides of bowl as needed.

 • Add the flour mixture and mix on low speed until combined.

-• Add the oatmeal and mix on low speed until combined.
+• Add oatmeal and mix on low speed until combined.

-• Wrap the dough and place in refrigerator for approximately 30 minutes or until chilled.
+• Wrap dough and place in refrigerator for approximately 30 minutes or until chilled.

 • Prepare 2 baking sheets by lining with parchment paper or a Silpat.